nanoframework/nanoFramework.IoT.Device/devices/Seesaw/README.md

 ## Usage

-These samples connect to a Raspberry Pi via the first I2C interface.
-Issues were noticed when using the out-of-the-box stiings and so the I2C bus has been slowed down by adding the following to the /boot/Config.txt file
+These samples connect to an ESP32 via the first I2C interface.

- `dtparam=i2c1_baudrate=50000`

 ### Connecting to a Seesaw breakout board via I2C

-This sample simply connects to an Adafruit Seesaw breakout board, reads and then displays the capabilities of the board firmware
+This sample simply connects to an Adafruit Seesaw breakout board, reads and then displays the capabilities of the board firmware.

 ```csharp
 const byte Adafruit_Seesaw_Breakout_I2cAddress = 0x49;